sled dogs and mushing

 The only sled dog trails in the state are at Crystal Springs Sno-Park.
 In order to have an enjoyable experience for all, we ask that all visitors to this Sno-Park respect trail courtesy and keep your dogs on leash throughout the sled dog trail system in addition to the parking areas.

 Please, no dogs in Erling Stordahl.
-Dogs are allowed, on leash only, on the Palouse to Cascades State Park Trail east of Lost Lake Road crossing.
-These areas are signed.
+Dogs are allowed, on leash / harness only, on the Palouse to Cascades State Park Trail east of Lost Lake Road crossing.
+These areas are signed - sometimes.
 See Sno-Park page for maps.

 What is the Crystal Sled Dog Trail System?